neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 The next step is to upload it to central data storage.

 Typically,  this would be an external machine or server, connected through a mounted drive or via SSH.
-In this walkthrough, we set the _central path_ on our local machine for convenience.
+In this walkthrough, we set the central storage on our local machine for convenience.

 ::::{tab-set}